 3. A Successful Outcome Will Move the Needle in Solving My Problem

-Next question: The partnership might be very relevant and its likelihood of success might be high.
-But is that success a significant step forward for solving your problem?
-The partnership’s results need to justify its costs.
+Next question: The partnership might be very relevant, and its likelihood of success might be high.
+But is that success a significant step forward in solving your problem?

 4. The Partnership Offers an Efficient Way to Address My Problem